bluemelodia/Lists/README.md

 - Better network error handling.
 - Clear session storage on tab close and logout.
 - Test in all browsers.
+- Loader doesn't seem to be showing anymore.

 - TODO list: